RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/AMR_Virulence/Virulence_factors.md

 A comprehensive guide for identifying bacterial virulence factors using various databases and tools.

+What Are Virulence Factors?
+Think of a bacterium's virulence factors as its "weaponry."
+They are the genes, proteins, or other molecules that enable a pathogen to cause disease in a host.
+This guide will walk you through using two powerful web-based tools, VirulenceFinder and BIGSdb-Pasteur, to find and analyze these critical genes in your bacterial genome.

 ## Table of Contents
 - [Tools Overview](#tools-overview)
 - [Virulence Finder](#virulence-finder)